Fixed outcome

 |---|---|---|---|---|---|---|

-| Simple options platform | $10 | $10,000 demo | Web, desktop, mobile | Popular with UAE options traders; verify current entity and withdrawal terms. | Visit Broker | |
+| Simple fixed-time platform | $10 | $10,000 demo | Web, desktop, mobile | Popular with UAE options traders; verify current entity and withdrawal terms. | Visit Broker | |

-| Digital options beginners | $10 | Unlimited demo | Web, mobile | Useful low-entry platform; test account verification before serious funding. | Visit Broker | |
+| Fast-expiry beginners | $10 | Unlimited demo | Web, mobile | Useful low-entry platform; test account verification before serious funding. | Visit Broker | |

 | Social trading features | $50 | Demo account | Web, Windows, iOS, Android | Feature-rich, but social/copy tools need strict risk limits. | Visit Broker | |

-| Beginner education tools | $10 | Demo account | Web, desktop, mobile | Use demo and education tools first; verify UAE account terms, funding, and withdrawals before trading live. | Visit Broker | |
+| Fixed Time Trades education | $10 | Demo account | Web, desktop, mobile | Use demo and education tools first; verify UAE account terms, funding, and withdrawals before trading live. | Visit Broker | |

-| Options and synthetic markets | Varies | Demo account | Deriv platforms, MT5 | Long-running brand; confirm which entity serves UAE residents. | Visit Broker | |
+| Synthetic and fixed-time markets | Varies | Demo account | Deriv platforms, MT5 | Long-running brand; confirm which entity serves UAE residents. | Visit Broker | |

 | Low starting balance | $10 | Demo account | Web, mobile | Check asset access, KYC rules, and withdrawal processing before scaling. | Visit Broker | |

-| Mobile-first digital options | $10 | Demo account | Web, desktop, mobile | Review bonus terms carefully before accepting promotions. | Visit Broker |
+| Mobile-first fast-expiry platform | $10 | Demo account | Web, desktop, mobile | Review bonus terms carefully before accepting promotions. | Visit Broker |

 Broker details change.
 Confirm regulation, entity, deposit methods, fees, and withdrawal rules directly before funding.